bajamircea/bajamircea.github.io/_posts/2015-11-04-dependency-conclusion.markdown

 perform it.
 To test, we want to substitute the dependencies with mocks where we can easily reproduce all sorts of edge case scenarios.

-Testing a class that has it's dependencies injected becomes mechanical:
+Testing a class that has its dependencies injected becomes mechanical:

 - Create the appropriate mocks.
 - Setup expectations on the mocks, if your test library allows it.